Todd Muller quits as National Party leader for health reasons

 • Muller issues statement saying it was an error of judgment by Walker, that he has lost his spokesmanships, that he must co-operate with the inquiry and that he, Muller, will not be commenting further until the inquiry is over.
 Resignation is not mentioned.

-• Woodhouse tells Muller he, too, has received similar information from Boag in June but dint do anything with them.
+• Woodhouse tells Muller he, too, has received similar information from Boag in June but did not do anything with it.

 • Woodhouse deletes the Boag emails.